 27. Shop at the Seaquist Orchards Farm Market

 Address: 11482 Highway 42, Sister Bay WI

-The market sells products made from these fruits, including jams, syrups, and pie fills.
+The market sells products from these fruits, including jams, syrups, and pie fills.
 A bakery sells apple and cherry pies.
 The farm market is open from May through October and is a super day trip idea for traveling with young kids.

 28. Enjoy Golf in Door County

 Door County is a great place to play golf because it has 11 public golf courses.
 Two highlights are the Orchards at Egg Harbor and the Peninsula State Park Golf Course.